New York State Fair: History

 On September 7, 1998, the fair closed one day early for the first time, due to the Syracuse Labor Day derecho.
 Two of the storm's three deaths occurred on the fairgrounds.

 In 2006, the Industrial Exhibit Authority, a New York state public-benefit corporation that owned 5 of the buildings at the New York State Fair and employed its workers, was disbanded by the New York State Senate and its workers and buildings were transferred to the New York State Department of Agriculture and Markets.

 In 2008, fair administration began to focus more on agriculture, with exhibits showcasing products made in New York State, such as the Pride of New York Marketplace and a permanent maple exhibit.
 The fair changed its Chevy Court format to include two performers each day in 2009.
 The Syracuse Crunch hosted the first outdoor game in American Hockey League history on February 20, 2010 at the Fairgrounds and set a league attendance record with 21,508 fans.
 A record of 206,000 fairgoers attend Chevy Court concerts during the 12 day run in 2010.

 A $50 million transformation of the Fairgrounds, the first major renovation the Fairgrounds had seen in over 100 years, was announced on January 21, 2015.

 The Fair's previous 2001 attendance record was broken on September 5, 2016, with 1,117,630 Fairgoers visiting the Fair.
-The 2016 Fair also broke three attendance records and had four days over 100,000 – the most ever.
+The 2016 Fair also broke three attendance records and had four days exceeding 100,000 attendees.

 In 2017 the Fair's duration was lengthened to 13 days.

-Chevy Court's most recent attendance record was set on a Sunday, September 2, 2018, with 40,000 people attending a performance by the A boogie Wit Da Hoodie.
+Chevy Court's most recent attendance record was set on a Sunday, September 2, 2018, with roughly 40,000 people attending a performance by the A boogie Wit Da Hoodie.

 On July 6, 2020, it was announced that the fair would be cancelled for 2020 due to the COVID-19 pandemic.
 The Fair resumed in 2021, lengthened to 18 days.
 The following year it returned to its previous 13 day format.